CIG-GitHub/py-vector/README.md

 ## Design Philosophy

-PyVector makes a **strategic choice**: clarity and workflow ergonomics over raw speed.
+jib makes a **strategic choice**: clarity and workflow ergonomics over raw speed.

 **What you get:**
 - Readable, debuggable code